ameeralns/Spleeter/README.md

 python vocal_extractor.py "input.mp3"
 ```

-See the previous documentation section for CLI usage.
+See the vocal_extractor.py file for CLI usage.